roverbird/corpus_utils/README.md

 **compress.py**: Combines txt files into a "corpus", performs elementary parsing, and removes punctuation marks.
 The processed text is then saved for further analysis.

-**wordstats.py**: Analyzes the word frequency distribution in corpus file and word frequency lists.
-The results are saved in a text file with fields separated by tabs.
+**wordstats.py**: Prepares word frequency lists.
+The results are saved to a text file.

 **calculate.py**: Get some statistics from word frequencies.